 Hi there.
 I’m Lisa Sibbett and this is The Auntie Bulletin, a weekly newsletter about kinship and community for people who choose to help raise other people’s kids.
 You can read my archive here.
 If you appreciate this newsletter, please consider becoming a paid subscriber for $5 a month or $50 for the year.
 You can also support my work by “liking” this post.
-It only requires a click on the little heart icon below, and it helps other people find my Substack.
+It only requires a click on the little heart icon, and it helps other people find my Substack.

 As always, read to the end for the Cute Kid Video of the Week.